-Oral birth control prescriptions are handed out to teenage and young adult women for a variety of reasons, from hormonal acne and painful periods to preventing pregnancy.
-Years pass and these same women start thinking about having kids, or maybe just want to know how their bodies will feel without the constant influx of synthetic hormones.
-They stop taking the pill and are surprised to find that their period doesn’t come back for months or sometimes years.
+Oral birth control prescriptions are handed out to teenagers and young adults for a variety of reasons, from hormonal acne and painful periods to preventing pregnancy.
+Years pass and these same individuals start thinking about having kids, or maybe just want to know how their bodies will feel without the constant influx of synthetic hormones. so, they stop taking the pill and are surprised to find that their period doesn’t come back right away, sometimes for months.

 Because secondary amenorrhea is such a common problem, there’s quite a bit of advice floating around social media on “getting your period back,” particularly among wellness influencers.
 Supplements seem to work for some, while others end up seeking the help of doctors to trigger a period for them.

 If this is something you’re struggling with, a conversation with your doctor is always a good first step.
-Below, find some other actionable things you can do.
+We asked the experts how to navigate getting your period back on schedule.

 When you’ve been on the pill for years and years, your body understandably needs time to adjust to a new normal.
 So if you don’t get your period back immediately after quitting hormonal birth control, try not to worry.
 But if pregnancy isn’t your goal, make sure you’re still taking steps to prevent it.

-“If your period does not return immediately, you have no way of knowing when you are ovulating,” explains Dr. Stephanie McClellan, chief medical officer and director of well being at the Tia Clinic.
-“Some women actually get pregnant after stopping the pill without experiencing a menstrual period because of unrecognized ovulation and inadequate or no contraception.
-Make sure to take a pregnancy test if you have any symptoms or think you might be pregnant!”
+“If your period does not return immediately, you have no way of knowing when you are ovulating,” explains McClellan.
+“Some women get pregnant after stopping the pill without experiencing a menstrual period because of unrecognized ovulation and inadequate or no contraception.
+Make sure to take a pregnancy test if you have any symptoms or think you might be pregnant.”